+81-80-4989-8579

 Reflecting this wide range of academic interests, my professional trajectory has been just as varied, spanning several fields, multiple cultures, and many continents.
 After my law degree I served as a legal adviser to Ragnar Adalsteinsson & Partners, a Supreme Court law firm based in Reykjavík, Iceland, and specializing in human rights issues.
 There, I was also a legal officer at the Icelandic Human Rights Center.

-From late 2013 to early 2018, I was appointed as an Assistant and then an Associate Professor of Politics, Philosophy, and Economics (PPE) at the Asian University for Women (AUW), a US-style, women-only liberal arts college with a campus in Chittagong, Bangladesh, and a Support Foundation in Cambridge, Massachusetts, that promotes gender equality and that draws students from across Asia and the Middle East.
+From late 2013 to early 2018, I was an Assistant and then an Associate Professor of Politics, Philosophy, and Economics (PPE) at the Asian University for Women (AUW), an innovative US-style, women-only liberal arts college with a campus in Chittagong, Bangladesh, and a Support Foundation in Cambridge, Massachusetts, that promotes gender equality and draws students from across Asia and the Middle East.

 “It has been rewarding to be a visiting scholar at universities in China, France, the USA, and Canada”

-I have also had the pleasure of being a visiting student, scholar, or professor at several universities, including Zhejiang in Hangzhou (China), British Columbia (Canada), the University of Washington (USA), Temple University Japan in Tokyo (Japan), Sciences-Po in Paris (France), and the City University of New York (USA).
+I have also had the pleasure of being a visiting student, scholar, or professor at several universities, including Zhejiang in Hangzhou (China), British Columbia (Canada), the University of Washington (USA), Temple University Japan in Tokyo (Japan), Sciences-Po in Paris (France), the University of Oxford, and the City University of New York (USA).

-At Tokyo’s ICU University, I currently teach and publish in the fields of international relations, international history, the politics and international relations of Africa, art and international relations, and international organizations, especially the United Nations.
-I’m fluent in English, French, Italian and Spanish, and I served as a referee for the journal International Relations (SAGE) and for Oxford University Press.
+At Tokyo’s ICU University I teach and publish in the fields of international relations, international history, diplomacy, genocide, Africa’s I.R., and international organizations, especially the United Nations.

 “I am a life-long enthusiast of history, art history, and archaeology, and a passionate collector of ancient art”

 Lastly, I have both a personal and a professional interest in art, history and archaeology.
-In addition to being a passionate collector of ancient art — especially as it relates to diplomacy and global history — my most recent area of academic interest are the intriguing links between art, archaeology, and international relations.
-A selection of my own collection and explanations of its links to diplomacy can be found in the ‘Art & I.R.’ section.
+In addition to being a passionate collector of ancient art—especially as it relates to diplomacy and global history—my most recent area of academic interest are the intriguing links between art, archaeology, and international relations.